EdiWang/Moonglade/README.md

 ## ⚙ Configuration

-> This section discuss environment settings in **appsettings.json**.
-For blog settings, please use "/admin/settings" UI.
+> This section is for **appsettings.json**.
+For other blog settings, please use "/admin/settings" UI.

 ### Authentication